ximplementation/ximplementation-spring/src/site/markdown/getting-started.md

 #Getting started
-Ximplementation-spring has a core Spring `BeanPostProcessor` class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor`, it is used for creating <i>ximplementation</i> Spring beans.
+The class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor` is a `BeanPostProcessor` for creating <i>ximplementation</i> dependency beans in Spring, which makes Spring support multiple dependency injection and more <i>ximplementation</i> features.

+## First
-Simply add the following content
+Adding the following content

 `<bean class="org.ximplementation.spring.ImplementeeBeanCreationPostProcessor"/>`

-to `applicationContext.xml`, then your Spring project will be able to support multiple dependency injection and more ximplementation features.
+to your `applicationContext.xml`.

-## Example
+## Second
-You can write Spring components like this:
+Writing Spring components with multiple dependencies and <i>ximplementation</i> style:

 	@Component
 	public class Controller